wargio/naxsi/docs/new/index.md

 # **Naxsi Web Application Firewall Documentation**

+Naxsi is a Free Open Source Web Application Firewall which runs under NGINX.

 ## What is a Web Application Firewall (WAF)?

-﻿A Web Application Firewall (WAF) is a security system that sits in front of a web application to inspect, filter, and block malicious traffic.
+A Web Application Firewall (WAF) is a security system that sits in front of a web application to inspect, filter, and block malicious traffic.
 It acts as an intermediary between the internet and your website or web application, examining HTTP requests and responses for potential threats.

 One of the key features of WAFs is virtual patching, which allows them to protect against known vulnerabilities without requiring actual patches to be applied to the underlying code.
 Here's how it works on Naxsi: